jnozzi/cocoadev.com/markdown/NSStringFormatStringWithoutParams.md

 Welcome to C: if you make the wrong move, your app will crash or, worse, silently corrupt your data.
 If you don't like that sort of thing, this is probably not the language for you.

 ----
 This stack-smashing is such a common occurrence in straight C that the gcc guys introduced lint-checking for     printf, so that if the number or type of the arguments to     printf does not mesh with the field codes in the format string, gcc will warn you.
-I wish the same feature were present for     General/NSString and     General/NSLog().
+I wish the same feature were present for     NSString and     NSLog().